keermanish/react-vite-starter-kit/README.md

 - TypeScript
 - Vite
 - wouter
+- Jest + testing-library/react
 - Prettier
 - ESLint and StyleLint
 - husky with lint-staged

 ## How to start

-- Fork and clone this repo
+- Fork and clone this repo and then:
 - `nvm use` (make sure you have latest node 17 OR `nvm` installed)
 - `npm i`
 - `npm run dev`